wjc1207/Project_Hutao/README.md

 #### the aditional part:
 1. DHT22 module
-2. light sensor with a 10k resistor
+2. photoresistor with a resistor with resistance R1
 3. a RGB light with three 100 Ohms resistors
 4. a breadboard
 5. a joystick